 A 4D CT-scan was performed for patients with liver or lung metastases, respectively, with a 1-mm slice thickness and reconstruction in 3-mm slices.
 For the lung patients tracked with Xsight Spine, ITV was defined using the data from the 4D CT-Scan performed for treatment planning.
 For patients treated with tumor tracking, GTV was contoured.
 GTV or ITV was expanded by 5 mm to create the clinical tumor volume (CTV).
 CTV was expanded by 3 mm to obtain the planning target volume (PTV).
 SBRT planning was performed with Accuray’s Multiplan® treatment planning software.
 Dose was prescribed to the 80% isodose line and delivered to the target volume over a mean duration of 8 days (range, 3–22 days).
 The median fractionnation scheme was three fractions of 15 Gy (range, 9–20 Gy).

-Critical organ constraints
+Critical organ dose constraints are detailed in Table 2.

 All patients were seen every 3 months with a new CT-Scan.
 Treatment response was evaluated every 3 months using the RECIST 1.1 criteria: complete response (CR) defined as complete disappearance of tumor or only fibrosis in the image, partial response (PR) defined as tumor shrinkage of at least 30%, stable disease (SD) defined as no radiologically measurable difference and progressive disease (PD) defined as a tumor increase of at least 20%.
 Local control was defined as CR, PR, or SD during follow-up based on imaging.
 Acute toxicity was evaluated using CTCAE v4.